Galen Health Fellows

 Linked Course Opportunities

 Research shows that students who participate in linked courses within the learning communities are most likely to succeed academically and engage socially.
 Students enrolled in the majority of the related and pre-professional tracks listed on this page will be required to take CHEM 111 and BIO 101.
 Students applying to live in the Galen Health Fellows community can also apply to enroll in both a UNIV 101 major specific and either a BIO 101 or CHEM 111 course.
 In addition, any interested Nursing majors applying to the community can also apply in BIO 243 and CHEM 102, both first semester required courses for Nursing majors.
 Students participating in linked courses will receive priority housing and course placement into any of the courses linked above.
-To apply please send a statement of interest to firstname.lastname@example.org.
+If you’re interested in any of these Linked Course opportunities or have questions, send an email to email@example.com.
+For more information please click here.

 - Biomedical Engineering